How to measure the optimality of word or gesture order with respect to the principle of swap distance minimization: Optimal arrangements

 \subsection{Counting the number of optimal arrangements}

-Consider $N_o(m)$, the number of permutations that are optimal knowing $m$, the number of non-zero probability orders.
-We have $N_o(1) = 1$, since all permutations have the same $\averageswapdistance$ when $m=1$.
+Consider $N_o(m)$, the number of probability arrangements that are optimal knowing $m$, the number of non-zero probability orders.
+The case $m = 1$ is special.
+We have $N_o(1) = 6!$, since all probability arrangements have the same $\averageswapdistance$ when $m=1$.
 When $1 < m \leq 6$ and assuming that there are no probability ties among non-zero probability orders, we have

-where the $2$ factor comes from the two total orders that minimize $\averageswapdistance$ (Theorem \ref{theo:optimal_arrangements_theorem}), 6 accounts for the 6 vertices that can be assigned a maximum probability and $(6 - m)!$ accounts for the permutations that contain the zero probabilities in the same positions within the permutation.
-Therefore, the probability that a random permutation of probabilities is optimal as function of $m$ is $p_o(m) = N_o(m)/6!$, which gives Eq. \ref{eq:probability_of_optimal_by_chance} if there are no probability ties among the non-zero probability vertices.
+where the $2$ factor comes from the two total orders that minimize $\averageswapdistance$ (Theorem \ref{theo:optimal_arrangements_theorem}), 6 accounts for the 6 vertices that can be assigned a maximum probability and $(6 - m)!$ accounts for the arrangements such that the zero probabilities are assigned to the same subset of vertices.
+Therefore, the probability that a random permutation of probabilities is optimal as function of $m$ is $p_o(m) = N_o(m)/6!$, which gives \cref{eq:probability_of_optimal_by_chance} if there are no probability ties among the non-zero probability vertices.
 Table \ref{tab:probability_n3} shows the values of $p_o(m)$.
 Notice that $p_o(5) = p_o(6)$.